The essential thing in education is not the doctrine taught, it is the awakening.

 By L’empreinte du chien (facebook)

-In this way, they encourage him to jump on them and get excited.
-You will then find it more difficult to calm them down.
+These actions may encourage him to jump around, get excited, or ignore your requests.
+You will then find it more difficult to refocus and calm him down.

 What other learning methods are there?
 Who created them?
 What do they teach?

-So you can ask a dog to stop digging a hole in the garden, to stop chasing a cat, to stop jumping on guests… while offering him something much nicer in return.
+You can ask him to stop digging a hole in the garden, chasing a cat, or jumping on guests… by offering him an activity or reward that is more interesting to you.

 chiot spitz - la portée de chiots 2021 - merle bleu - sable - 1,5 mois